Security-Onion-Solutions/securityonion-docs/logstash.rst

 Redis
 ~~~~~

-When using search nodes, Logstash on the management server outputs to `Redis <Redis>`__ (on the management server).
+When using search nodes, Logstash on the management server outputs to :ref:`redis` (on the management server).
 Redis queues events from the Logstash output (on the management server) and the Logstash input on the search node(s) pull(s) from Redis.
 If you notice new events aren't making it into Kibana, you may want to first check Logstash on the management server, then the redis `queue <Redis#queue>`__.

 Data Fields
 -----------

-Logstash process Zeek logs, syslog, IDS alerts, etc., formatting said data into many different data fields, as described in the `Data Fields <Data-Fields>`__ section.
+Logstash process Zeek logs, syslog, IDS alerts, etc., formatting said data into many different data fields, as described in the :ref:`data-fields` section.

 Log
 ---